FalconGames/Splice/spec/README.md

 `int i = 0;`

 ### Functions:
-While not widely used in Splice, functions still exist, so as to provide some familiarity for new users.
+While not as widely used in Splice as in other languages, functions still exist, so as to provide some familiarity for new users.
 As a user progresses through the stages of learning Splice, they will begin to use functions less and less.
 Nevertheless, functions are included in the language, and are used as such: